LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 Zooming out a little further, why is `increment` called in a loop?

 Spring should inject the `CompositeMeterRegistry` only if the application supports multiple implementations of `MeterRegistry`.
 When `CompositeMeterRegistry` creates a `Counter`, it constructs a `CompositeCounter`, which stores its various registries in an `IdentityHashMap`.
 When `CompositeCounter.increment` is called, it loops through each `Counter` implementation and calls `increment` on each of them.
 What was unusual was that the `IdentityHashMap` only contained one element, `PrometheusMeterRegistry`.
-If it’s the only registry present at runtime, why isn’t it being injected directly?
+If it were the only registry present at runtime, why wasn't it being injected directly?
+This could be answered by what I found next.

 In our code, I found something that didn’t make any sense: